Tees Maar Khan (2022 film)

 Tees Maar Khan also known by the initialism TMK, is a 2022 Indian Telugu-language action drama film written and directed by Kalyanji Gogana and produced by Nagam Tirupathi Reddy.
 The film stars Aadi Saikumar, Payal Rajput, Sunil, and Srikanth Iyengar in pivotal roles.
 The film's music is composed by Sai Karthik.
-The film's title is based off a lyric from the titular song of Racha (2012).
+The film's title is based on a lyric from the titular song of Racha (2012).

 The film was released theatrically on 19 August 2022 to mixed reviews.
 The plot follows Tees Maar Khan, who was appointed to fix law and order situation in the city.

 Plot

 Tees Maar Khan and Vasudha, victims of domestic violence, move out of their homes.
 Vasudha, being the eldest, takes care of Tees Maar Khan.
 He names her his Amma (mother).
 A lonely police constable adopts these two homeless children, and they become one family.
 Years later, Vasudha marries Chakri.
 On the other hand, Tees Maar Khan lands in a tussle with Jeeja, a mafia don, causing his family to be targeted and Vasudha to be killed.
 Frustrated by Amma (Vasudha)'s death, Tees Maar Khan seeks vengeance.